 - Be sure to take a copy of the full prescription drug name with you in your hand luggage in case your medication is lost, stolen, or expires.

 - See the website of the embassy for your program location for common prescriptions that are banned from your program location.
+Contact the Vaden Travel Clinic for further information.

 Sexually Transmitted Diseases (STDs)

 If you intend to be sexually active overseas, please bring your own supply of contraceptives.
 Condoms, diaphragms, and other contraceptive devices may be difficult to obtain overseas.
-The program staff and/or local doctor can assist you in finding appropriate information.
+The program staff and/or local clinician can assist you in finding appropriate information.
 Any discussion with the staff will be confidential.